Outsourced transport and logistics

-As shippers and companies face pressures to reduce operational costs and manage changes in the supply chain while increasing top line growth, the need for transport and logistics expertise is more important than ever.
+As shippers and companies face pressures to reduce operational costs and manage changes in the supply chain while increasing top-line growth, the need for transport and logistics expertise is more important than ever.
 Because logistics functions account for a significant portion of corporate budgets, companies are always looking to improve the process and cost efficiencies of their logistics operations.
-The Capgemini study showed that use of outsourced logistics services is rising among companies in general, and both buyers (70 percent of respondents) and vendors (69 percent) are equally satisfied with the communication and transparency of their partnerships.
+A 2023 study conducted by NTT Data Services and Penske Logistics showed an increasing number of companies are outsourcing logistics and transportation: outsourced freight forwarding increased year-over-year from 44 percent to 60 percent, and international transportation from 44 percent to 52 percent.
+And more than 80 percent of both shippers and 3PLs report that their partnerships are successful.

-Most firms outsource transport and logistics functions to reduce costs, increase revenue, and improve capabilities (Logistics Outsourcing: Is It Right for Your Business, The Progress Group).
+Most firms outsource transport and logistics functions to reduce costs, increase revenue, and improve capabilities.
 Some companies outsource due to a lack of understanding of the logistics process and to determine the true cost of running supply chain functions.
 Companies find that experienced providers are better positioned to integrate their logistics activities and simplify supply chain management.
 Some are finding success and gaining better value by partnering with a single logistics vendor that provides multiple and end-to-end services, including transport, warehousing, freight forwarding, and materials planning.

 Shippers and companies face many challenges that providers are aiming to address more effectively: